onshape-public/go-client/onshape/docs/BTMetadataPropertyInfo.md

 NewBTMetadataPropertyInfoWithDefaults instantiates a new BTMetadataPropertyInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetComputedAssemblyProperty

-`func (o *BTMetadataPropertyInfo) GetComputedAssemblyProperty() bool`

-GetComputedAssemblyProperty returns the ComputedAssemblyProperty field if non-nil, zero value otherwise.

-### GetComputedAssemblyPropertyOk

-`func (o *BTMetadataPropertyInfo) GetComputedAssemblyPropertyOk() (*bool, bool)`

-GetComputedAssemblyPropertyOk returns a tuple with the ComputedAssemblyProperty field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetComputedAssemblyProperty

-`func (o *BTMetadataPropertyInfo) SetComputedAssemblyProperty(v bool)`

-SetComputedAssemblyProperty sets ComputedAssemblyProperty field to given value.

-### HasComputedAssemblyProperty

-`func (o *BTMetadataPropertyInfo) HasComputedAssemblyProperty() bool`

-HasComputedAssemblyProperty returns a boolean if a field has been set.

 ### GetComputedProperty